-You may also change the timezone for your node's system time, as well as selecting a Network Time Protocol (NTP) source if your node is connected to a network which has a network time server.
+You may also change the timezone for your node's system time, as well as entering the URL for a Network Time Protocol (NTP) source if your node is connected to a network which has a network time server.
+In the NTP Server field you should enter a valid URL for the network time source, for example us.pool.ntp.org or AD5BC-ntp.local.mesh.